 Colorectal cancer is preventable in many cases.

 Regular screenings can detect small growths called polyps, which can eventually cause colorectal cancer.
-If the polyp is detected early on, it can be removed before colorectal cancer develops.
+If the polyp is detected early on, it can be removed before colorectal cancer develops.9

 You can also make lifestyle changes to lower your risk.
 Maintaining a healthy weight, staying physically active, limiting alcohol intake, and avoiding tobacco use can lower your risk of colorectal cancer.
 A healthy diet can also help.
-Try to eat at least a minimum of 2 ½ cups of fruits and vegetables daily, have whole grains instead of refined grain products, and limit red meat and processed meats.
+Try to eat a diet high in fruits and vegetables, have whole grains instead of refined grain products, and limit red meat and processed meats.9

 I don’t have any symptoms, so I have nothing to worry about.